-This 100% online, part-time certificate is designed for those working or planning to work in the field of international development, individuals interested in global issues and those considering future studies.
+This 100% online, part-time certificate is designed for beginners and seasoned professionals, as well as those planning to work in the field of international development, considering future studies and individuals interested in global issues.

 You are evaluated in each course on the basis of standards and competencies established by facilitators, program administrators and an advisory board.
 At the end of each course, you will be notified of successful or unsuccessful completion.

 UBC Extended Learning recommends that students have the following technology requirements to keep up with the program and complete projects and assignments online.